jovancacvetkovic/fss.emisia.project/Readme.md

 ## Debugging

 Debugging web application is as always done via Developer tools.
 Debugging android devices is also done via Developer tools by navigating to `chrome://inspect/#devices` and choosing your device from the list of attached devices.
-Note that both devices and emulators will be listed and both can be inspected.
+Note that devices and emulators will be listed and can be inspected.
-Debugging devices will have to activate USB Debugging option located under Developer options, which can be activated if you tap 7 times on the Build number.
+Debugging devices you have to activate USB Debugging option located under Developer options, which can be activated if you tap 7 times on the Build number.

 ## Checkout / Clone project